Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Config.md

 It consists of
   * a name, for example `SF1-index`,
   * a list of script names.
-  The scripts `.sql` are sent to the command line tool of the DBMS and the files `.sh` are executed as shell scripts.
+  The scripts `.sql` are sent to the command line tool of the DBMS (`loadData` - see below) and the files `.sh` are executed as shell scripts.
 The scripts must be present in a [config folder](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/tree/master/experiments/tpch), say `experiments/tpch/`.

 The data itself must reside on a persistent volume within the cluster, that will be mounted into the DBMS container.